APPLEs: Action Plan Projects for Learning Excellence

 - how have you/will you evaluate the product/action?

-- Friday, April 25 (date tentative): Inquiry to Action Symposium
+- Friday, April Date TBD: Inquiry to Action Symposium

-- Friday, May 2: please send by email final documents to include
+- Friday, Date TBD: please send by email final documents to include

 - a brief final report